-Setting Description Factory Default True or False The last minute of the current UTC day contains 61 seconds.
-If False the epoch is not PTP, the value will be set to FALSE.
+Setting Description Factory Default Tuus on Folia The last minute of the current UTC day contains 61 seconds.
+If F-1 True or False the epoch is not PTP, the value will be set to FALSE. raise

 UTC Offset Valid